-December 03, 2008
+April 03, 2013

-"High Def" Comes to Radar - Will Anything Be The Same?
+High Def Comes to Radar - Will Things Ever Be The Same?

-While a lot of radar enhancements have been made over the years (my first radar set was, I think, installed by Marconi!), they have largely fallen into two categories - tracking boogies to avoid collisions at sea and tuning out the effects of weather.
+Last week, you found an article here on radar (see The Independent archives at indyeastend.com, "Radar, Your Eye Aye's") where I extolled the virtues and increasing cost-effectiveness of radar.
+While a lot of enhancements have been made over the years (My first radar set was, I think, installed by Marconi!), they have largely fallen into two categories - tracking boogies to avoid collisions at sea and tuning out the effects of weather.
 But, like with our TVs, High Definition ("high-def") has come to radar and nothing will be the same.
-A new "arms race" between radar manufacturers has begun and safety of life at sea will be beneficiary.
+A new "arms race" between radar manufacturers has begun and safety at sea will be beneficiary.
 This column is about that.